krishnans2006/tjcsl-discord-bot/README.md

 # TJCSL Discord Bot

-A Discord bot for the TJCSL Discord Server, emulating Better Stack webhooks using the Better Stack API.
+A Discord bot for the TJ CSL Discord Server, emulating Better Stack webhooks using the Better Stack API.

 ## Setup